 - Choose your 2-Step Verification method: SMS or Authentication App

-- SMS: Add your primary mobile phone number and select Next Step.
+- SMS: Add your primary mobile phone number and select Next.
 We’ll send you a verification code via text.
 Enter the code in the prompted field.
 Click Verify to complete.

-- App: Scan the bar code with your authentication app, and click Next Step.
-Enter the verification code from your app in the prompted field.
+- App: Download your authentication app (such as Google Authenticator, Microsoft Authenticator, or Authy), scan the barcode into it, and click Next Step.
+Enter the verification code generated from your app in the prompted field.
 Click Verify to complete.

 - If you don’t want to enter a verification code every time you access your Dashboard, check Remember this device for 30 days in the Enter Verification Code prompt the next time you sign in.